Undergraduate Lab Safety

 Accidents In The Laboratory

 In the case of personal injury or exposure to chemicals, the highest priority is that you be treated in an appropriate and timely fashion.
 For all accidents, no matter how insignificant the injury seems, you will be advised to seek further medical attention.
 In the case of ingested chemicals, chemicals in the eyes, or other serious injuries, you will be required to seek further medical attention.

 Be careful when dealing with glass tubing and glassware in general.
-The most common laboratory injury involves cuts by the misuse of glass tubing.
+The most common laboratory injury involves cuts by the misuse or mishandling of glass tubing.
 In case of minor cuts, prudent policy dictates that you immediately rinse the area in flowing cold tap water for several minutes to permit a controlled loss of blood that might contain infectious material.
 After rinsing and washing, immediately report the cut to your lab TA or the laboratory coordinator, who will give you further instructions.
 Be advised that use of a Band-aid is only temporary.
 Any cut must be kept under observation and further medical assistance must be obtained.
 You will be advised to seek further medical attention for all cuts.
 In case of more serious cuts or injuries that result in bleeding, consult your TA immediately for instructions.
 Prudent practices dictate that all human blood be considered potentially contaminated with blood borne pathogens.
 Make every reasonable effort to avoid transfer of your blood to another individual.

 You should keep in mind that you bear some of the responsibility for preventing accidents in the laboratories by following the directions given to you by your instructor.
 For example, an eye injury occurring because you neglected to wear eye protection after initial instruction and reminders to do so would be considered primarily your fault, and you could bear the cost of treatment.

 The other pieces of safety equipment and protective equipment that you must know how to use are: